sileod/tasksource/README.md

 Text encoder pretrained on tasksource reached state-of-the-art results: [🤗/deberta-v3-base-tasksource-nli](https://hf.co/sileod/deberta-v3-base-tasksource-nli)

 Tasksource pretraining is notably helpful for RLHF reward modeling or any kind of classification, including zero-shot.
-You can also find a large, and a multilingual version.
+You can also find a large and a multilingual version.

-[u/conceptofmind](https://github.com/conceptofmind) also trained Llama on tasksource: [🤗/conceptofmind/Tasksource-Open-Llama-13b](https://hf.co/conceptofmind/Tasksource-Open-Llama-13b)

 ### tasksource-instruct